amostafa147/dsc30-2024-ss2/syllabus.md

 We will be using several websites this quarter.
 Here's what they're all used for:

 - [Course Website](http://dsc30-ss2.dns-dynamic.net): where all content will be posted.
-- [EdStem](https://edstem.org/us/courses/57828/discussion/): discussion forum where all announcements will be sent, and where all student-staff and student-student communication will occur.
+- [EdStem](https://edstem.org/us/courses/61536/discussion/): discussion forum where all announcements will be sent, and where all student-staff and student-student communication will occur.
 You should be automatically added to EdStem.
-- [Gradescope](https://www.gradescope.com/courses/760590): where all assignments are submitted and all grades live.
+- [Gradescope](https://www.gradescope.com/courses/813945): where all assignments are submitted and all grades live.
 You should be automatically added to Gradescope; let us know if that's not the case.
 - [Autograder](https://autograder.ucsd.edu): where all OH tickets will be created and solved.
-- [Zybooks](https://learn.zybooks.com/zybook/UCSDDSC30LangloisSpring2024): our class textbook where most reading will come from.
+- [Zybooks](https://learn.zybooks.com/zybook/UCSDDSC30ChoiFall2024): our class textbook where most of the readings will come from.
+Note: You do not need access to Zybooks to do well in this course!
+All relevant materials will also be posted in lecture slides and Ed lessons.
+But if you'd like a copy of the textbook that we'll be working from, follow these steps:
   - Sign in or create an account at learn.zybooks.com
-  - Enter zyBook code: UCSDDSC30LangloisSpring2024
+  - Enter zyBook code: UCSDDSC30ChoiFall2024
   - Subscribe
 - [Java reference tutorial (by Paul N. Hilfinger)](https://inst.eecs.berkeley.edu/~cs61b/fa17/materials/book1/java.pdf): Supplementary material.
 - [Head First Java, 2nd edition](https://www.rcsdk12.org/cms/lib/NY01001156/Centricity/Domain/4951/Head_First_Java_Second_Edition.pdf): Supplementary material.